 If you want, you can add 32 cents of cheap oil when sauteing the onions and garlic.
 I just am not smart enough to do the math on that.

-6 Responses to “The $7 Dinner Challenge Part 2”
+6 Replies to “The $7 Dinner Challenge Part 2”